When you create an email, several factors can make your message successful. Consider the following factors:

 Many email clients block images by default.
 Recipients must manually enable the display of images.
 Don’t rely on images to convey your message and make sure that offers and important content are text-based.

-Optimize images to keep file sizes as low as possible while keeping an acceptable level of image quality.
+Images above 10MB will be resized automatically to reduce the overall message size.
+If you want to have more control over the resize result, optimize images using your own tools to keep file sizes as low as possible while keeping an acceptable level of image quality.

 Define widths and heights for all images.
 This allows your layout to remain intact even when images are blocked.
 Messages can appear different and difficult to read when images with undefined dimensions are suppressed.
 You can check for this during testing by previewing your messages with images disabled.